imagineon/ViewConfigurator/Readme.md

 ```

-There is even the Possibility to use Instance Variables if you declare them lazy.
+There even is the possibility to use instance variables, if you declare them lazy.
-For Example:
+For example:

 ```swift